wyatt727/reconpro/README.md

   Analyzes HTTP responses to identify API endpoints and determine appropriate fuzzing strategies.

 - **fuzz.py:**
   Performs both GET and POST fuzzing—using difflib to compare baseline and fuzzed responses—and calls external scanners for in-depth analysis.
+This module now accepts a shared aiohttp session for all HTTP requests, offering improved efficiency by offloading blocking operations.

 - **external.py:**
   Wraps calls to external tools (GF and nuclei) to incorporate their scanning results into the vulnerability assessment.